Dyne

 The dyne (symbol: dyn; from Ancient Greek δύναμις 'power, force') is a derived unit of force specified in the centimetre–gram–second (CGS) system of units, a predecessor of the modern SI.

 History

-The name dyne was first proposed as a CGS unit of force in 1873 by a Committee of the British Association for the Advancement of Science.
+The name dyne was first proposed as a CGS unit of force in 1873 by a Committee of the British Association for the Advancement of Science, and is from Ancient Greek ('force', 'power').

 Definition

 The dyne is defined as "the force required to accelerate a mass of one gram at a rate of one centimetre per second squared".
 An equivalent definition of the dyne is "that force which, acting for one second, will produce a change of velocity of one centimetre per second in a mass of one gram".

 One dyne is equal to 10 micronewtons, 10^{−5} N or to 10 nsn (nanosthenes) in the old metre–tonne–second system of units.